 Another challenge with a “simple” fix like this is that there aren’t a lot of laymen’s terms involved with trying to find the correct replacement parts.
 The washers are in a totally different part of the home improvement store (or at least, in the stores near me) than the section where you’d find new outdoor faucets, so I wasn’t sure if I was buying the right thing or not.
 And you can go to a store all confident, telling yourself “ok, 1/2-inch washer, looks black and rubbery, I totally got this” and still find yourself staring at an entire display of lookalike rubber washers like a deer in the headlights.
 And that’s when your doubt starts to creep in.

 Could the new ones be a different color these days?
 The one I’m trying to replace is like 30 years old; perhaps there’s a new standard and it looks totally different?
 Why can’t I find a nice variety pack like there are for wire nuts?
 Argggg, I’m out of here.

 It’s also how a project that’s supposed to be easy can be undone as quickly as your confidence, and gets delayed with another two months of chaos in your laundry room.

-In the end, I went back to the store and just bought an entirely new outdoor faucet that looked pretty much like (albeit, much shinier) the one I was trying to fix.
+In the end, I went back to the store and just bought an entirely new outdoor faucet that looked pretty much like (albeit, much shinier) the old faucet that I was trying to fix.
 When the difference is between the $2 bag of washers you aren’t sure is going to work versus the $6 faucet that you can take apart and just replace the entire valve stem, you go with what seems to be the path of least resistance.
 (They also make faucet repair kits, but that too was more expensive!).
 Plus, I figured that even if I did fix the washer issue, there was still a chance I would have leaks with having removed the wrong thing beforehand (so take that lesson from me: you could save a few bucks by not making a simple fix more complicated).